Secchia Institute for Culinary Education

 S.I.C.E.
 Professional Philosophy

-Our philosophy of occupational education is to combine our professional experiences, education and understanding of the hospitality industry field and to present them in comprehensive form to the students.
+Our philosophy of occupational education is to combine our professional experiences, education and understanding of the culinary industry and to present them in comprehensive form to the individual student.
 Our emphasis is on:

 - Presenting a realistic picture of the food service industry and to introduce various occupations one may wish to access within the field.